vipconsult/dockerfiles/jenkins-swarm-agent/README.md

-## an image to automate deploying a jenkins swarm agent using docker
+**[vipconsult/jenkins-swarm-agent](https://hub.docker.com/r/vipconsult/jenkins-swarm-agent)**  is simple image that runs the jenkins swarm plugin jar file which connects to a given master using parameters from  the Docker secret

 https://wiki.jenkins-ci.org/display/JENKINS/Swarm+Plugin